 Our clinical psychology post-doctoral fellowships are designed to provide advanced training in professional psychology to qualified applicants.
 Our fellowships start on September 1 and run for 12 months.
 Fellows may stay for a second year by mutual consent.
 The program prepares fellows for licensure in the State of Michigan or any other state with similar requirements.

-Applicants must have completed their doctoral degree from an APA-Accredited program in clinical or counseling psychology, and must have completed an APA-accredited internship in order to be considered.
+Applicants must have completed their doctoral degree from an APA-Accredited program in clinical, counseling, or school psychology, and must have completed an APA-accredited internship in order to be considered.